BrendonMadison/GP2X/README.md

 ### To Do:
 1.)
-Include tracker resolution effects on difermion tracks (FINISHED) 2.)
-Include ECAL resolution effects on photons (ALMOST FINISHED) 3.)
-Include displaced vertex effects on tracker measurements (if any measurable)
-4.)
 Add support for hadronic difermion final states
-5.)
-Implement (optional) diagnostic fits of the final output